-Less than 10% reported earning more than $1m in cash compensation, suggests the most recent Hedge Fund Compensation Report.
-For those making north of a million dollars, more than 70% of their cash compensation was in the form of bonus, a portion of which they typically have to invest back into the fund.
+Less than 10% reported earning more than $1m in cash compensation.
+For those making north of a million dollars, more than 70% of their cash compensation was from their bonus, a portion of which they typically have to invest back into the fund.

 “Expect to work hard and wear lots of hats as you break into this industry,” he adds.
 “Know that there are limited openings so that competition can be extreme.
 Be prepared to work more for experience than for high levels of pay – that's the best way to enter this business if you really want in.”

-There’s a misconception that hedge funds represent a monolithic industry, said Victoria Hart, a portfolio manager at Pinnacle View Capital Management, a long/short equity hedge fund.
+There’s a misconception that hedge funds represent a monolithic industry, says Victoria Hart, a portfolio manager at Pinnacle View Capital Management, a long/short equity hedge fund.

-“[Another] misperception is that you need to be a rock star at just one thing,” Hart said.
-“All of these roles require multiple skills; you can’t just be good at only one thing.”
+“[Another] misperception is that you need to be a rock star at just one thing,” Hart says.
+“All of these roles require multiple skills; you can’t just be good at only one thing."

-You need analytical skills for an investment role, but you also need good communication skills to get your ideas across, she says.“Sales and marketing requires solid verbal and written communication skills, but also requires someone that is facile enough with math to understand the product.”
+You need analytical skills for an investment role, but you also need good communication skills to get your ideas across, she says.
+“Sales and marketing requires solid verbal and written communication skills, but also someone who is facile enough with math to understand the product."

 People who have the ability to perform well under pressure and possess the full range of skills, including emotional intelligence or “people skills,” are more successful over the long haul, says one hedge fund portfolio manager.
 In contrast, someone who flies off the handle and has a temperament that’s more volatile most of the time it means that individual’s emotional IQ is lower.
 That can limit some people’s career progression if they don’t compensate for those shortcomings with other factors.

-Short tempers won’t be tolerated in someone who can’t deliver, whereas someone who delivers performance, there’s tolerance for such behavior, even though it is not welcomed.
-Softer skills come into play more once a hedge fund manager becomes a bit more senior – deal with conflicts and stress well is an important leadership skill.
+Short tempers won’t be tolerated in someone who can’t deliver, whereas for someone who delivers consistently strong performance, there’s tolerance for such behavior, even though it is not welcomed.
+Softer skills come into play more once a hedge fund manager becomes a bit more senior – dealing with conflicts and stress well is an important leadership skill.